arcus/DART_Community_of_Practice/data_challenges/rubber_ducking.md

 # Rubber Duck Challenge

 Whether you are just learning to code for the first time, or a professional working with code every day, you probably spend a lot of time feeling stuck.
 Since everyone is getting stuck all the time, it is a good idea to learn how to handle getting stuck like an expert.
-Here are a few strategies that can help you get stuck, and unstuck, like a pro.
+Here are a few strategies that can help you get unstuck like a pro.

 ## Cheat sheets aren't cheating
 A "cheat sheet" is a list of commands and short instructions for how to use them.
 Posit has a collection of useful [cheat sheets for many R packages](https://posit.co/resources/cheatsheets/) on their website.
 Despite the name, they are tools you can use all the time.